bptlab/ark_automate/wiki/How-to-write-tests.md

     * Dates
     * Random values
     * File access
-* use constants to assign and evaluate to prevent typos that may cause the test to fail
+* Use constants to assign and evaluate to prevent typos that may cause the test to fail
 * Create Tests That Are Resistant to UI Changes
 * All tests should be independent of each other - use jest.resetAllMocks(); jest.clearAllMocks();
     * Think about using the built-in afterEach functionality if your Use-Case requires it